 Today I study “What makes interpretive theory good?”

-I have a paper due in a couple of days, and I need to choose a topic to do a literary review on, and review it in the context of a communication theory.
+I have a paper due in a couple of days, and I need to choose a topic to do a literary review on and review it in the context of communication theory.
 It has been an interesting process to define what theory relates to my personal topic of interest.
 My topic has something to do with these words:

 Magic .
 Nature .
 Taboo .
 Linguistics .
 Connection .
 Meaning of words .
 Semantics .
 Cultural barriers

 I base this inquiry on a personal story.
 As I work my way down this rabbit hole of inquiry, I find that in the most magical ways, things are coming together.
 For instance when I started, I asked some fellow students, which topic would you choose…